Achievable logoAchievable logo

 Individual

-Customers must choose a specific registration when an account is opened at a financial firm.
-Registrations are chosen depending on several factors, including account ownership, tax reporting, and beneficiary designations.
+Customers must choose a specific registration when opening an account at a financial firm.
+The registration depends on several factors, including account ownership, tax reporting, and beneficiary designations.

-An individual account is owned and operated by one person.
-This registration type can simultaneously maintain a transfer on death (TOD) designation, which names a specified beneficiary.
-A beneficiary can be a person or an organization (e.g., a charity) that stands to inherit the account assets if the owner passes away.
-TOD designations allow accounts to be inherited outside of probate.
+An individual account is owned and controlled by one person.
+This registration can also include a transfer on death (TOD) designation, which names a beneficiary.
+A beneficiary can be a person or an organization (for example, a charity) that will inherit the account assets when the owner dies.
+A key feature of TOD designations is that they allow assets to pass to the named beneficiary outside of probate.

 Definitions